sentinel-official/docs/docs/dvpn-cli/commands/transactions/list.md

 sidebar_position: 1
 ---

-Below is a list of transaction commands you can execute using the Sentinel CLI
+Below is a list of transaction commands you can execute using the Sentinel dVPN CLI

 ## Subscribe to a Node